fed/stato/README.md

 2. The combination of these event streams result in the app's state.
 3. After an event has propagated through the system, the new state is consumed by the subscriber and rendered by the **root level** React component.

-This makes the data flow dead simple:
+This makes the data flow super simple:

 ![Application Architecture](http://i.imgur.com/57PHNjS.png)